error-try-again/QRGen/README.md

-# QRGen
+# QRGen - Minimal

 ## Summary

-This project aims to automate the setup of a scalable, self-hostable, full-stack QR code generation service within a rootless Docker environment, with a focus on security & ease of use.
+This project aims to automate the setup of a minimal scalable, self-hostable, QR code generation service within a rootless Docker environment, with a focus on security & ease of use.
-The project is written in TS (Express), TSX (Vite/React), Bash/Shell (Automation) and has several key layers.
+The project is written in TSX (Vite/React), Bash/Shell (Automation) and has several key layers.
 Each of which deserve their own companion documentation.

-The idea was initially conceived when I found myself needing to generate a large number of QR codes for a project, and I was unable to find a suitable self-hostable solution, so I decided to build my own.
-I hope that others find it useful too.

-*Continuous improvements and bug fixes are expected.
-Contributions, issues & pull requests welcome.*

-A full write up and comprehensive documentation is underway [here](https://insomniacvoid.dev/posts/qr-gen), but for now, here's a quick overview of the project.

 ### Live Demo